 Adding and Subtracting Polynomials

-A polynomial is an expression made up of variables and coefficients, using only addition, subtraction, and multiplication (no division by variables).
-You've been working with polynomials already—things like \(3x + 5\) or \(x^2 - 4x + 7\) are polynomials.
+A polynomial is an expression made of variables and coefficients combined with addition, subtraction, and multiplication (no division by a variable).
+You've already been working with polynomials — expressions like \(3x + 5\) and \(x^2 - 4x + 7\) qualify.

 Learning to add and subtract polynomials is mostly about combining like terms, which you already know how to do.
 The key is keeping track of multiple variables and different powers.